-Lambton Public Health works with residents of Lambton County to provide testing and sampling options to prevent or reduce the burden illness and disease related to human exposure to environmental factors, such as water and insects (ticks and mosquitoes).
+Lambton Public Health works with residents of Lambton County to provide testing and sampling options to prevent or reduce the burden of illness and disease related to human exposure to environmental factors, such as water and insects (ticks and mosquitoes).

 Water Sampling & Testing